aatishb/patterncollider/README.md

 Pattern Collider uses the [multigrid method](https://new.math.uiuc.edu/oldnew/quasicrystals/papers/debruijnPenrose.pdf) of creating quasiperiodic patterns discovered by the mathematician [de Bruijn](https://en.wikipedia.org/wiki/Nicolaas_Govert_de_Bruijn).

 Start with a bunch of intersecting lines.
-It turns out that collection of lines is also a tiling pattern in disguise!
+It turns out that this collection of lines is a tiling pattern in disguise!
 Here's how to see this.
 First, find the points where the lines intersect.

 <img src="https://user-images.githubusercontent.com/1878638/115302783-c88b3300-a130-11eb-8ae6-67ca68248d6d.png" width="440">

-Then, centered on each intersection point, draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) whose sides are perpendicular to the lines.
+Then, centered on each intersection point, draw [equilateral polygons](https://en.wikipedia.org/wiki/Equilateral_polygon) whose sides are perpendicular to the lines.

 <img src="https://user-images.githubusercontent.com/1878638/115302852-e193e400-a130-11eb-98a5-3f0cc0f77de7.png" width="440">